Riku-Sasaki/kaggle-rsna-intracranial-hemorrhage-detection/README.md

 # kaggle-rsna-intracranial-hemorrhage-detection 10th place solution

 - This is the project for RSNA Intracranial Hemorrhage Detection hosted on Kaggle in 2019.
-- We used @appian code (https://github.com/appian42/kaggle-rsna-intracranial-hemorrhage).
+- We mostly used @appian code (https://github.com/appian42/kaggle-rsna-intracranial-hemorrhage).
 Thank you very much appian !

 ## Pipeline